What Are the Photo Requirements for a U.S. Passport?

 - Color: Must be a color photo, no black and white photos will be acceptable.

-- Format: Only JPEGs are accepted.
+- Format: Only JPEG (.jpg or .jpeg) files are accepted.

 - File Size: The file needs to be between 54kb and 10mb.